Afrolumens Project home pageslavery

 by George F. Nagle

 Both volumes of the Afrolumens book are now available on this website.
-Click the link to read.
+Click this link to read for free.

 The Year of Jubilee is the story of Harrisburg'g free African American community, from the era of colonialism and slavery to hard-won freedom.

-It includes an extensive examination of state and federal laws governing slave ownership and the recovery of runaway slaves, the growth of the colonization movement, anti-colonization efforts, anti-slavery, abolitionism and radical abolitionism.
+It includes an extensive examination of state and federal laws governing slave ownership and the recovery of escaped slaves, the growth of the African colonization movement, anti-colonization efforts, anti-slavery, abolitionism and radical abolitionism.
 It concludes with the complex relationship between Harrisburg's black and white abolitionists, and details the efforts and activities of each group as they worked separately at first, then learned to cooperate in fighting against slavery.
-Read it here.

 Non-fiction, history.
 607 pages, softcover.